-3-6-1 Eight Channel Memory Configuration
+3-5-1 Eight Channel Memory Configuration

-This motherboard provides 32 DDR5 memory sockets and supports Eight Channel Technology.
+This motherboard provides 32 DDR5 memory slots and supports 8-Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.

-3-6-2 Removing and Installing a Memory Module
+3-5-2 Installing the Memory

 Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.

-Be sure to install DDR5 DIMMs on to this motherboard.
+Be sure to install DDR5 DIMMs on this motherboard.

-Follow these instructions to install a DIMM module:
+Follow these instructions to install the Memory:

-- 1. Insert the DIMM memory module vertically into the DIMM slot and push it down. - 2.
+- 1. Insert the DIMM memory module vertically into the DIMM slot, and push it down. - 2.
 Close the plastic clip at both edges of the DIMM slots to lock the DIMM module. - 3.
 Reverse the installation steps when you want to remove the DIMM module.

-3-6-3 DIMM Population Table
+3-5-3 DIMM Population Table